esmero/archipelago-deployment-live/README.md

 What does each key mean?

-- `ARCHIPELAGO_ROOT`: the absolute path to your `archipelago-deployment-live` git repo in your host machine.
+- `ARCHIPELAGO_ROOT`: the **absolute path** to your `archipelago-deployment-live` git repo in your host machine.
-- `ARCHIPELAGO_EMAIL`: a valid email, will be used to register your SSL Certificate via Certbot.
+- `ARCHIPELAGO_EMAIL`: a valid **email**, will be used to register your SSL Certificate via Certbot.
-- `ARCHIPELAGO_DOMAIN`: A valid domain name for your repository.
+- `ARCHIPELAGO_DOMAIN`: a valid **domain name** for your repository.
 If not using your own it may be one provided by your Cloud provider. e.g http://ec2-xx-xxx-xxx-xx.compute-1.amazonaws.com.
 This domain will be also used to request your SSL Certificate via Certbot.
-- `MINIO_ACCESS_KEY`: If you are running a Cloud Service backed S3/Azure Storage this needs to generated there.
-The user/IAM owner of this ACCESS KEY needs to have access to read/write the bucket you will configure in this same .env file.
+- `MINIO_ACCESS_KEY`: If you are running a Cloud Service backed S3/Azure Storage this needs to be generated there.
+The user/IAM owner of this ACCESS KEY needs to have access to read/write the bucket you will configure in this same `.env`.
 If running local `min.io` whatever you set will be used.
 - `MINIO_SECRET_KEY`: If you are running a Cloud Service backed S3/Azure Storage this needs to generated there.
-The user/IAM owner of the matching SECRET_KEY needs to have access to read/write the bucket you will configure in this same .env file.
+The user/IAM owner of the matching SECRET_KEY needs to have access to read/write the bucket you will configure in this same `.env` file.
 If running local `min.io` whatever you set will be used.
 - `MYSQL_ROOT_PASSWORD`: The MYSQL 8 or Mariadb 15 password.
 This password will be used later also during Drupal deployment via `drush`
 - `MINIO_BUCKET_MEDIA`: The name of your Persistant Storage Bucket.
 If using mini.io local we recommend keeping it simple.
 E.g `archipelago`
-- `MINIO_FOLDER_PREFIX_MEDIA`: The `folder` (a prefix really) where your DO Storage and File storage will go inside the `MINIO_BUCKET_MEDIA` Bucket. `media/` is a fine name for this one and common in archipelago deployments
+- `MINIO_FOLDER_PREFIX_MEDIA`: The `folder` (a prefix really) where your DO Storage and File storage will go inside the `MINIO_BUCKET_MEDIA` Bucket. `media/` is a _fine_ name for this one and common in archipelago deployments.
 - `MINIO_BUCKET_CACHE`: The name of your IIIF Cache storage Bucket.
 May be the same as `MINIO_BUCKET_MEDIA`.
 If different make sure your your `MINIO_ACCESS_KEY` and/or IAM role ACL have permission to read write to this one too.
-- `MINIO_FOLDER_PREFIX_CACHE`:  The `folder` (a prefix really) where Cantaloupe will/can write its iiif caches. `iiifcache/` is a good name.
+- `MINIO_FOLDER_PREFIX_CACHE`:  The `folder` (a prefix really) where Cantaloupe will/can write its `iiif` caches. `iiifcache/` is a _lovely_ name we use a lot.

 `IMPORTANT NOTE`: For AWS EC2.
 If your selected an `IAM role` for your server when setting it up/deploying it, `min.io` will use the AWS EC2 backed internal API to request access to your S3.
 This means the ROLE itself needs to have read/write access (ACL) to the given Bucket(s) and your key/secrets won't be able to override that.
 Please do not ignore this note.
 It will save you a LOT of frustration and coffee.
 You can also run an EC2 instace without a given IAM and in that case just the ACCESS_KEY/SECRET will matter.

 Now that you know, you also know that these values should be not **shared** and this `.env` file **should not** commited/kept in version control.
 Please be careful.

-`docker-compose` will read this .env and start all services for you based on its content.
+`docker-compose` will read this `.env` and start all services for you based on its content.

-Once you have modified this and you are ready for your first big decision.
+Once you have modified this you are ready for your first big decision.

 #### Running a fully qualified domain you wish a valid/signed certificate for?